 |By Judy Misner|

 US Chess maintains a standing Rules Committee to review questions pertaining to the rules of play.
 In case of doubt as to the application or interpretation of these rules, the US Chess Rules Committee will examine the case in point and render an official decision.

-In your complaint, you should make specific reference to the section(s) and rule(s) from the Official Rules of Chess which apply, to the violation you claim.
-When you submit your complaint, include ALL the evidence you want considered.
-The Committee will not research web sites, newsgroup postings etc. If you want such material considered, it is up to you to print this material and send it with your complaint.
-If you want other individuals to provide statements in support of your charges, we prefer that you obtain them.
-However, the Committee may agree (but is not required) to ask the US Chess office to contact them and ask for the statements.
+The complaint should make specific reference to the section(s) and rule(s) from the Official Rules of Chess which apply.
+It should include ALL the evidence you want considered.
+The Committee will not research web sites, newsgroup postings, etc. It is up to the complainant to include all material to be considered, to include statements by other individuals supporting the case.
+If certain situations, but not always, the Committee may ask the US Chess office liaison to contact other individuals for statements.

-Once the complaint is received in the US Chess office, the following procedure takes place.
-First, a copy of the complaint will be sent to members of the Rules Committee who will examine it to determine if it falls within their jurisdiction.
-If they vote that it does not, you will be notified.
+Once the complaint and the Good Faith Deposit are received at the US Chess office, the complaint will be sent to the members of the Rules Committee who will examine it to determine if it falls within their jurisdiction.
+If they vote that it does not, the originator will be notified.
 If they vote that it does, the complaint will then be sent to the defendant(s) with a request for a formal response by a given deadline.
 When that response is received, it will be sent to the Rules Committee along with the original complaint for their review and decision.
-Once a decision is made all parties will be informed of the decision.
+Once a decision is made all parties will be informed.